kalrnlo/luauberries/docs/cross.md

 # Cross

-Utility for dealing with crosss runtime shennanigans, covering the bear nessisities
+Utility for dealing with crosss runtime shenanigans, covering the bear nessisities

 > [!NOTE]
 > Cross adds the following globals if they don't already exist,